 GRID’s first significant partnership was with CHIP, the Chico Housing Improvement Program, a relationship that has only continued to grow over the years.
 To reach even more people, GRID North Valley opened a second brick-and-mortar office in Sacramento in 2015.
 Early on, SMUD, the Sacramento Municipal Utility District, was a major supporter of our single-family solar installation work in the Capital Region.
 Now, six years later, they continue to be a valued partner in our work to build community-powered solutions to advance economic and environmental justice through renewable energy.

 The establishment of a formalized solar job training program in 2017 was a significant step for the organization.
-The program became our lauded Installation Basics Training (IBT) program, which has since graduated over 200 trainees and launched dozens of clean energy careers.
+The program became our lauded Installation Basics Training (IBT) program, which has since graduated over 200 trainees and launched dozens of clean energy careers.2019 was a big year for our region, as we celebrated 100 installations in Stockton and surrounding areas.
+That same year, we launched our Disaster Recovery Initiative to help wildfire survivors gain peace of mind with energy cost savings after the devastation of the 2018 Camp Fire.
+With generous support from the Honnold Foundation, the North Valley Community Foundation, and several other philanthropic partners, we have served 12 fire survivors with no-cost solar installations, including two with battery storage technology.

 As part of our effort to increase access to the benefits of renewable energy to more than homeowners, we also launched a Multifamily and Commercial Solar program in 2019.
 To date, we have installed over 520 kW of solar on mission-aligned nonprofits and affordable housing providers to help them save on energy and pass those savings on to their tenants and communities.